fujifilmssd/Android-Fujifilm-SPA-SDK-SampleApp/README.md

        }
    }
    ```
-2. To install the library in Android Studio using Gradle, you can declare it as dependency in your build.gradle file:
+2. Declare our library as a dependency in your build.gradle file:

    ```Java
    dependencies {